mgreiler/se-unlocked/Transcripts/EP_22_Jigyasa_Grover.md

+---
-# Transcript Episode 22: Jigyasa Grover
+episode: "Transcript Episode 22: Jigyasa Grover"
+permalink: /machine-learning-engineer-twitter
+status: publish
+type: transcript
+---

 **Michaela:**[00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Dr. Michaela.
 And today I have the pleasure to talk to Jigyasa Grover.
 But before we start, I just want to tell you that I'm taking a